stdevPavelmc/mailad/README.md

 make certs
 ```

-If you have a custom certificate, then just use the generated one during config and test stage, and at the end replace it with your's, the certs are in:\
+If you have a custom certificate, then just use the generated one during config and test stage, and at the end replace it with yours, the certs are in:

 - Certificate: `/etc/ssl/certs/mail.crt`
 - Private Key: `/etc/ssl/private/mail.key`
 - CA certificate: `/etc/ssl/certs/cacert.pem`

-If you have a Let's Encrypt certificate for your server (or a willcard one) just place them in `/root/certs`, erase those files and link them to the actual ones
+If you have a Let's Encrypt certificate for your server (or a wildcard one) just place them in `/root/certs`, erase those files and link them to the actual ones

 The mapping is as this: